EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 ### How to Configure Multiplayer
 [Back to the Top](#dolphin-table-of-contents)

 EmuDeck configures multiplayer out of the box.
 You do not need to configure the controls.
-However, to properly setup multiplayer, you will need to enable the additional ports.
+However, to properly set up multiplayer, you will need to enable the additional ports.

 **Tutorial**